innovationcore/smell-datasets/README.md

 Raw data is obtained from the [smell.Inspector device using smell.Annotator software](https://smart-nanotubes.com/products/#hardware)

 Raw measurements from the Smell Annotator are found in the "raw_data" directory.

+Currently, there are 15 different smells, each with multiple samples.

 ## Dataset Parser
 The dataset parser combines the raw files, eliminates unused channels, and prepares a dataset for model training.